JUCMNAV/TURNtoURN/README.md

 	* Ensure nextGlobalId is correct
 	* Write comments describing what rules do
 	* Verify variable declaration typings are correct
-	* Current issues in output produced by new code:
+	* Major issues in output produced by new code:
-		* Component.jucm
-			* Much to be done
-		* OrFork.jucm
-			* Elsebody case is not being handled in current version of code
 		* OrForkTestBranches.jucm
 			* Missing an OrJoin and its corresponding NodeConnection (id=73 in expected output)
 			* Lots of nodes are missing connections